 - Each horizontal row in the figure is an environment.
-Most companies have sandbox, development, test, and production environments, and possibly business continuity.
+Most companies have sandbox, development, test, and production environments, and possibly an environment for business continuity.
 Larger companies might have more.

 - Each column (the vertical dimension) is an SAP system for a business function (for example, ERP and BI).

 - The rows or layers at the bottom are lower-risk environments and are less critical.
 Those toward the top are higher risk and more critical.
 As you move up the stack, there’s more risk in the migration process.
-So, production is our most critical environment, and user acceptance testing (UAT)—which we also use for business continuity—is our second-most critical.
+So, production is our most critical environment, and the environment for user acceptance testing (Test)—which we also use for business continuity—is our second-most critical.

 - The systems at the bottom are smaller, in that they have fewer computing resources, lower availability and size requirements, and less throughput.
 However, they have the same amount of storage as the production database.

-We started with a horizontal strategy because it’s a safe way to experiment and gain experience with Azure.
+We started with a horizontal strategy from the bottom of the stack because it’s a safe way to experiment and gain experience with Azure.
 It’s also a good strategy to use while you redefine your operational, deployment, and approval processes.
 These processes will change as you move to Azure.
 Here’s how the strategy works: